kiemtore27/Terraform-Jenkins-AWS-CICDPipeline/README.md

 # terraform-projects
-this is a repository for my terraform projects
+This is a repository for my terraform projects
+I will use terraform syntax to create resources in aws